The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 - [ ] MVC model swap: controller is unchanged when swapping in-memory model for Postgres model
 - [ ] `RETURNING` clause in `INSERT`/`UPDATE`/`DELETE` to get the affected row back
 - [ ] Tracing a request across all layers: frontend fetch → controller → model → Postgres → response
+- [ ] `try/catch` in async controllers to catch unexpected errors
+- [ ] `next(err)` to forward errors to Express error-handling middleware
+- [ ] Global error handler with 4-argument signature `(err, req, res, next)` registered after all routes
+- [ ] Always sending a generic message from the global handler to avoid leaking internal error details

 ### Core — Frontend